Nick and Sharon: Teenage years (1994–96)

 Eighteen-year-old Nicholas "Nick" Newman, son of the rich business tycoon Victor Newman (Eric Braeden) and his ex-wife Nikki Abbott (Melody Thomas Scott), met Sharon Collins, a student from modest means who recently relocated from Madison, Wisconsin to Genoa City.
 Although it was "love at first sight", Nick was dating Amy Wilson (Julianne Morris) and Sharon was dating Matt Clark (Eddie Cibrian).
 However, they soon broke off their other relations and became a couple.
 Nikki did not approve of Sharon and her mother Doris Colins (Karen Hensel) because of their lower class status.
 Nick became increasingly angry at the pressure from his family to break up with Sharon, although Victor fully accepted Sharon.
 Nick dreamed of running away and eloping with Sharon, but Sharon refused because of the high class status of the Newman family.
 Matt became extremely jealous of Nick and Sharon, and although he began dating Amy, began scheming to break them up.
 Matt investigated Sharon's past and found out her deepest secret which she was keeping from Nick; she lost her virginity to her high-school boyfriend from Madison, Frank Barritt (Phil Dozois), which resulted in a pregnancy.
 Sharon gave her baby up for adoption, unable to provide for it.
 Nick believed it was a lie and that Sharon was a virgin, and confronted Matt at the Crimson Lights coffeehouse.
 It turned into a physical altercation in which Nick was badly beaten by Matt.
 Eventually, Nick and Sharon broke up after he discovered about her lies.
 Unable to stay apart, Nick and Sharon reunited within weeks.
 However, Matt became enraged and trapped Sharon in his car where he raped her.
 Traumatized and humiliated, Sharon kept the rape to herself.

 Nick and Sharon decided to elope.
-However, on their first night together, Sharon pulled away from making love to Nick and finally confessed that she was raped by Matt.
+However, on their first night together, Sharon pulled away from having sex with Nick and finally confessed that she was raped by Matt.
 Nick ran to confront Matt at his apartment, only to discover Matt lying in a pool of blood having been shot.
 Nick's DNA was found on the gun and he was arrested.
 Victor hired Paul Williams (Doug Davidson) and a range of attorneys to free Nick, who had to go to trial for attempted murder.
 Nick was found guilty and sent to jail, where he spent Christmas of 1995.
 However, in February 1996 he was acquitted when Amy came forward as the actual shooter after Matt tried to rape her.
 Amy was in seclusion after recovering from mental trauma.
 Matt skipped town after he became in trouble for lying in court, claiming he remembered Nick shooting him.
 Nick and Sharon then married.